pensjonatus/pensjonatus/src/content/posts/angelic-babies.md

 the first time in his life he understood what non-binary meant.

 The reverend was the first to wake out of stupor.
 He took a step forward and
-said: "Oh, hole messenger of the Lord.
+said: "Oh, holy messenger of the Lord.
 Are you here to give us a sign?
 To relay His Holy Will to us?
 Blessed be!"

 But the angel did not respond, only stood in the gesture of offering.
 And